eggjs/egg-validate/README.md

 Validate plugin for egg.

-see [parameter](https://github.com/node-modules/parameter) for more information such as custom rule.
+See [parameter](https://github.com/node-modules/parameter) for more information such as custom rule.

 ## Install